Finally, Some Good News For MoviePass Fans

 Finally some good news for all of the MoviePass members out there.

-The cinema subscription club is bringing back its most popular flagship program, it’s movie-a-day subscription package.
+The cinema subscription club is bringing back its most popular flagship program known as its movie-a-day subscription package.

 When the company first introduced the concept of a $10 per month plan that allowed users to see one movie per day, critics were quick to point out its financial issues.
 Currently, the price of just one movie ticket hovers around or above the $10 mark depending on where you live, so of course, the entertainment industry wasn’t pleased with the idea.
-Add to that the head-scratching problem of how MoviePass proposed to stay afloat by offering such a staggering discount to customers while paying full-price to the theaters it partners with and it seemed like the offer of a movie-a-day for just $10 a month was too good to be true.
+Add to that the head-scratching problem of how MoviePass proposed to stay afloat by offering such a staggering discount to customers while paying full-price to the theaters it partners with, and it seemed like the offer of a movie-a-day for just $10 a month was too good to be true.

 And for a while, it was.

-Since April 13th, MoviePass has only been offering a $29.95 three-month plan with a free iHeart Radio streaming subscription thrown in.
-The company’s headline-making movie-per-day package disappeared from its website and MoviePass CEO Mitch Lowe seemed to hint that members wouldn’t see it again in an interview with The Hollywood Reporter.
+Since April 13, MoviePass has only been offering a $29.95 three-month plan with a free iHeart Radio streaming subscription thrown in.
+The company’s headline-making movie-per-day package disappeared from its website and MoviePass CEO Mitch Lowe seemed to hint that members wouldn’t see it again in an interview with the Hollywood Reporter.
 Apparently, that was all a ruse.

 What are you waiting for?
 Unlimited movies in theaters for $9.95 a month is BACK.
 Any theater.
 Any movie.
 Any day. https://t.co/xaxrui70j9 pic.twitter.com/liCh10ssJW